Of Mice and Men (1992 film): Home media

+Reception

 Box office

 The film made its American debut on October 2, 1992, and grossed $5,471,088 from a total of 398 theaters.
 The Los Angeles Daily News described the film's box office performance as poor.

 The most sincere compliment I can pay them is to say that all of them – writer and actors – have taken every unnecessary gesture, every possible gratuitous note, out of these characters.
 The story is as pure and lean as the original fable which formed in Steinbeck's mind.
 And because they don't try to do anything fancy—don't try to make it anything other than exactly what it is—they have a quiet triumph.